 Unrelenting pace, brilliant action and characters.
 A masterwork. - CONN IGGULDEN

-Giles Kristian is back in his natural element, a history where he walks with the gods in every scene, where the boundaries between the worlds open up and men grow to be more than mere mortals.
-This is a glorious, bloody, perfect Viking saga, rich with the poetry of the skald, ripe with blood and glory, vengeance and heartbreak.
-The characters stride from the page, alive, hungry, real . . . this is Viking writing at its very best. - MANDA SCOTT
+A glorious, bloody, perfect Viking saga, rich with the poetry of the skald, ripe with blood and glory, vengeance and heartbreak.
+The characters stride from the page, alive, hungry, real . . . this is Viking writing at its very best - MANDA SCOTT

-Whether you’re a Viking enthusiast or not, this is the best kind of storytelling – a saga full of blood and thunder that grabs you and doesn’t let go until long after the final page is turned.
-I felt I was there, fighting alongside Sigurd and his fellow warriors as they seek to fulfil their destiny in a brutal but beautifully evoked pagan world - STEVEN PRESSFIELD
+This is the best kind of storytelling – a saga full of blood and thunder that grabs you and doesn’t let go until long after the final page is turned - STEVEN PRESSFIELD

 I loved this.
-It’s for people who like their historical fiction high-octane.
-I was totally immersed in the world of the Sword-Norse and cheered Sigurd and his fellowship every step of the way in this superb, brutal story that pulls no punches. - ROBERT FABBRI
+It’s for people who like their historical fiction high-octane . . .a superb, brutal story that pulls no punches - ROBERT FABBRI

 A pulse-pounding tale of blood, betrayal and honour.
 Hereward and his spear-brothers would definitely feel at home here - JAMES WILDE

-Family history (he is half Norwegian) and his storytelling hero, Bernard Cornwell, inspired Giles Kristian to write his first historical novels, the acclaimed and bestselling Raven Viking trilogy - Blood Eye, Sons of Thunder and Odin's Wolves.
-For his next series, he drew on a long-held fascination with the English Civil War.The Bleeding Land and Brothers' Fury follow the fortunes of a divided family against the complex and brutal backcloth of the conflict that tore this country apart and ended with the killing of a king.
-In his new novel - God of Vengeance -Giles returns to the world of the Vikings to tell of the origins of Sigurd and his celebrated fictional fellowship.
+Family history (he is half Norwegian) and his storytelling hero, Bernard Cornwell, inspired Giles Kristian to write his first historical novels, the bestselling Raven Viking trilogy - Blood Eye, Sons of Thunder and Odin's Wolves.
+For his next series, he turned to the English Civil War.The Bleeding Land and Brothers' Fury follow the fortunes of a divided family against the complex and brutal backcloth of that conflict.
+In God of Vengeance he had returned to the Vikings to tell of the origins of Sigurd and his celebrated fictional fellowship.
 Giles lives in Leicestershire.
-To find out more, visit www.gileskristian.com
+His website is www.gileskristian.com